ucsd-cse11-w22/ucsd-cse11-w22.github.io/index.md

 Regardless of if we have a remote option, we do make use of the fact that class is *synchronous*, and overall participation and engagement is typically a part of CSE11 grades.
-So you should not, for example, enroll in another class that has a time conflict with CSE11, including exams and discussion sections.
+So you should not, for example, enroll in another class that has a time conflict with CSE11, including discussion sections.

 Typically we have policies that make it so attendance isn't strictly required for every class session, so if you might miss a few lectures and discussions here and there, don't stress about that.

+As an exception to the class being synchronous, the **final exam** will have an asynchronous format.
+Students will not be required to take the final exam during the scheduled block, and there will be some flexibility on when it is completed the day of the exam (but not necessarily flexibility to take it on other days).

 **What's the course material like?**